Leica M8 vs Sony HX400V

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M8 and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M8 does not offer wifi capability.
+In contrast, the M8 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.